CMagnac/cmagnac.github.io/_posts/2023-04-22-educational-python.md

 ### My solution

-aminoacid_dict.json

-Each letters corresponds to the protein.
-Each float corresponds to the monoisotopic mass.
+Create a json file where each letters corresponds to the protein and each float corresponds to the monoisotopic mass.

 ```json
 {